How to Become a Social Worker in California

 Medical Social Workers

-Hospitals and healthcare settings in California rely on medical social workers to provide essential support to patients and their families during times of illness or medical crises.
-These professionals help navigate medical resources and offer much-needed emotional support during challenging periods.
+Hospitals and healthcare systems rely on medical social workers to support patients and families during illness or medical crisis.
+These professionals navigate resources, coordinate discharge planning, and offer emotional support during some of the most difficult moments in a person’s life.

 Mental Health Social Workers